 Hili Energy is currently developing another biomass cogeneration plant in Croatia.

-Construction of a 2.0MWe and 3.5MWth woodchip gasification cogeneration plant commenced in 2020.
-The plant which is located within the Šibenik Industrial Zone is expected to be fully operational in mid-2022.
+This 2.0MWe and 3.5MWth woodchip gasification cogeneration plant, which is located within the Šibenik Industrial Zone, will be fully operational in 2024.

-Hili Energy is studying the feasibility of various solar power and biomass opportunities in Malta, Latvia and Croatia.
+Hili Energy is studying the feasibility of various solar power and biomass opportunities in Malta, Latvia, Italy, Albania and Croatia.